This post has been updated as of June 2019

 The value of content

-To media companies, content isn’t just a product for sale it’s a tool to attract and retain subscribers and also potentially drive revenue from advertisers.
+To media companies, content isn’t just a product for sale; it’s a tool to attract and retain subscribers, as well as potentially drive revenue from advertisers.
 Here’s a look at the value content provides:

 By promoting its content, new subscribers are introduced to the company.
 As subscribers see promotions, they become more aware of the brand and recognize its name and purpose.

 Keeps subscribers informed